 What companies can do

 To let our community know about a company takeover or new ownership, we suggest that companies update and customize their profile pages to include that information, and the date of the takeover.
+They can do this for free.

 It can also be beneficial for new company owners to look through and reply to any unanswered reviews - especially negative or critical reviews.
 Aside from learning what previous customers did or didn't like about the old business, it’s also an opportunity to inform reviewers about the change of ownership.